Why Real Estate Targeting Problems Keep Sabotaging Your Growth Goals

 To fix the problem, you must identify its source.
 Here are the key fault lines behind customer targeting failures that executives and strategists must inspect:

-- The Data: Statista data from 2024 shows only 41% of UK real estate companies use detailed buyer segments.
-The rest rely on gut feel.
+- The Data: In 2024, Statista found that only 41% of UK real estate companies use detailed buyer segments.
+Most rely on guesswork.

-- The Data: PwC’s 2023 Emerging Trends in Real Estate report warns that 55% of firms still use buyer data over 12 months old.
-Furthermore, up to 50-70% of internal CRM data contains errors or missing fields.
+- The Data: PwC’s 2023 report says 55% of firms still use buyer data that is more than a year old.
+Also, 50–70% of CRM data may have mistakes or missing details.

-Even if you identify the right segment, your property offering (location, amenities, features) must perfectly match their needs.
+Even if you know the right segment, your property must truly fit what they want.

-- The Outcome: Agents who ignore hyper-local signals face severe expansion issues when entering new postcodes, as their pricing and features are wrong for the micro-area.
+- The Outcome: Agents who ignore hyper-local trends struggle when entering new postcodes because their pricing or features don’t fit the area.

 Case Study: Narrowing Focus to Unlock Growth